lino-framework/book/docs/specs/contacts.rst

       A corporation, company, organization, family or any other potential :term:`partner` that is *not* a :term:`person`.

-      You can see the organizations in your database via :menulabel:`Contacts --> Organizations`.
+      You can see the organizations in your database via :menuselection:`Contacts --> Organizations`.
 They are stored using the :class:`Company` database model.

       ..
         >>> show_menu_path('contacts.Companies')